New Fluxzy 2.0 just shipped. Electron is out, Tauri is in. Fresh design, 68% smaller install. Learn more

 Exporting binary data

-You can export binary datas of an exchange with the dissect command.
-Binary datas can be: request body, response body, pcap and pcap raw.
+You can export binary data of an exchange with the dissect command.
+Binary data can be: request body, response body, pcap and pcap raw.
 For this you can use the format option with only the field you want to export.

-If want the result not be on standard output, you can use the -o option to specify the output file as in the example above.
+If you don't want the result on standard output, you can use the -o option to specify the output file as in the example above.

 Additionally you can use the -u option to abort the command if multiple outputs are found for the specified exchange.